climate-resource/bookshelf/README.md

 - Simple web page to allow querying the data

 Each Book consists of a [datapackage](https://specs.frictionlessdata.io/data-package/) description of the metadata.
 This datapackage contains the associated `Resources` and their hashes.
-Each `Resource` is fetched when it is first used and then cached for later use
+Each `Resource` is fetched when it is first used and then cached for later use.

 <!--- --8<-- [end:description] -->